Whether you are spending 3 days in Bergen or a full week. This is handwritten guide that will help you.

 - Check out the Fløien Folkerestaurant, cafe and shop at the top.

-3. Hike the other six mountains of Bergen
+3. Hike the other six mountains

 If Fløyen doesn’t sound strenuous enough for you, never fear!
+There is plenty of things to do near Bergen Norway.

-Bergen is known as the ‘city between the seven mountains’.
+The city is known as the ‘city between the seven mountains’.

 What cooler way to spend your time than hiking all seven?